 Do you regularly cat sit for the same people?

-Sarah: Yes I do, it generally works like that as people get to know you and you know their cats.
+Sarah: Yes I do, it generally works like that as people get to know you as a cat sitter and you get to know their cats.
 Some cats prefer to have a friendly face around—especially if it worked out well the first time.

 Jo: Have a couple of regular clients.
 It’s lovely to be asked back, as it makes me feel happy to know people are pleased with the service that I am providing.
 It’s also great to see the same cats on a regular basis.